-In the Czech Republic, we operate a low cost generation fleet which produced a total of 64 TWh of electricity, or 73.1% of the country's total electricity generated during the year ended December 31, 2012, of which 35.4% was produced by our brown coal-fired power plants.
+In the Czech Republic, we operate a low cost generation fleet which produced a total of 64 TWh of electricity, or 73.1% of the country's total electricity generated during the year ended December 31, 2012 (according to data published by the ERO), of which 35.4% was produced by our brown coal-fired power plants.
 Approximately 77.9% of our brown coal consumption is provided by our mines, which is provided at the cost of extraction only on a consolidated basis.
 In addition, brown coal is not a traded commodity as its transportation is not economical and we are therefore not exposed to large fluctuations in the global commodities market.
 Approximately 47% of our total electricity generation output in the Czech Republic was generated by our nuclear power plants where variable costs are relatively low and stable (as opposed to initial construction costs).
-Furthermore, unlike in neighboring Austria and Germany, public opinion as well as political representation fleet results in relatively stable and low variable costs which is a chief reason for our EBITDA margin of approximately 39.8% for the year ended December 31, 2012, being one of the highest among our European peers (EdF, EdP, EnBW, Enel, E.ON, Fortum, Iberdrola, RWE and Verbund) over the last five years.
+Furthermore, unlike in neighboring Austria and Germany, public opinion as well as political representation in the Czech Republic are relatively favorable towards nuclear power generation.
+The composition of our generation fleet results in relatively stable and low variable costs which is a chief reason for our EBITDA margin of approximately 39.8% for the year ended December 31, 2012, being one of the highest among our European peers (EdF, EdP, EnBW, Enel, E.ON, Fortum, Iberdrola, RWE and Verbund) over the last five years.
 EBITDA generated by our Power Production and Trading and Mining Segments in the Czech Republic accounted for approximately 69.1% of our consolidated EBITDA for the year ended December 31, 2012.

-In the Czech Republic, we distributed 32.8 TWh of electricity to end-consumers, or 55.9% of the total net electricity consumed in the Czech Republic, in the year ended December 31, 2012.
+In the Czech Republic, we distributed 32.8 TWh of electricity to end-consumers, or 55.9% of the total net electricity consumed in the Czech Republic, in the year ended December 31, 2012(source: ERO; CEZ).
 The ERO has an eleven-year track record of fair and transparent regulation in line with E.U. directives and regulations.
 EBITDA generated by our distribution business in the Czech Republic accounted for approximately 14.7% of our total consolidated EBITDA for the year ended December 31, 2012.

-We sold approximately 21 TWh of electricity to end-consumers in the Czech Republic, or 36.3% of the total net electricity consumed in the Czech Republic, in the year ended December 31, 2012.
-While our market share as an incumbent electricity provider has declined over the last several years (from approximately 44% in the year ended December 31, 2009) we have established ourselves as the largest alternative gas supplier over the last three years which has compensated for a significant part of the foregone margin.
+We sold approximately 21 TWh of electricity to end-consumers in the Czech Republic, or 36.3% of the total net electricity consumed in the Czech Republic, in the year ended December 31, 2012 (source: CEZ).
+While our market share as an incumbent electricity provider has declined over the last several years (from approximately 44% in the year ended December 31, 2009, source: CEZ) we have established ourselves as the largest alternative gas supplier over the last three years (source: www.ote-cr.cz) which has compensated for a significant part of the foregone margin.
 EBITDA generated by our sales business in the Czech Republic accounted only for approximately 5% of our consolidated EBITDA for the year ended December 31, 2012.